MRGhidini/SAP-B1-Alert-with-unique-results-SQL-SERVER-New/README.md

 # Usage

-1 - First, open the "Query Manager" , execute the query "1-AddTemporaryTable.sql" so that the table is created and fed with all existing records.
+1 - First, open the "Query Manager" or "SQL management studio", execute the query "1-AddTemporaryTable.sql" so that the table is created and fed with all existing records.

 ![Screenshot](img/1.png)